stormpath/stormpath-sdk-python/docs/index.rst

 and their data.

-John developed a new `users` table, then used his framework's built in authentication library to log users in and out of the website.
-"This is not so bad.", John thought.
+John developed a new `users` table, then used his framework's built in authentication library to log users in and out of the website.  *"This is not so bad."*, John thought.

 Then John started working on the email verification problem.
 After a while, John decided the best way to handle email verification was to modify his `users`